Girth Alternative for Subgroups of PL_o(I): Girth of subgroups with hyperbolic-like elements

-{\bf Remark 7.} Theorem 3. generalises Theorem 2.1. from [Ak2] which states that any finitely generated non-elementary subgroup of a word hyperbolic group has infinite girth.
-In [Y], S.Yamagata proves another generalizations of Theorem 2.1. for the so-called convergence groups.
+\begin{rem} Theorem 4.4. generalizes Theorem 2.1. from [Ak2] which states that any finitely generated non-elementary subgroup of a word hyperbolic group has infinite girth. \end{rem}

-{\bf Remark 8.} It is interesting that the group $F$ (the standard representation of it in $PL_o(I)$) is very rich with hyperbolic-like elements; for example, for any finite generating set $S$ of $F$, and for any compact subset $K_{\epsilon } = [\epsilon , 1 - \epsilon ], \epsilon \in (0, 1)$, there exists an $S$-generic hyperbolic-like elements relative to $K_{\epsilon }$.
-It is not known to us if the same is true for the standard (or any) representation of the Brin group $B$, [Br2].
+\begin{rem} It is interesting that the group $F$ (the standard representation of it in $PL_o(I)$) is very rich with hyperbolic-like elements, for the standard finite generating set $S$ of $F$.
+It is not known to us if the same can be true for a faithful representation of an elementary amenable subgroup of {\em Homeo}$_{+}(\mathbb{R})$. \end{rem}

 We will borrow the following definition from [Ak3]